 - Dr Hannah Holtschneider, School of Divinity, University of Edinburgh

 - Dr Richard A. Davis, Pacific Theological College, Fiji

 - Dr Jessie E. Paterson, University of Edinburgh

-- Dr Daniel Davies, University of Cambridge
+- Dr Daniel Davies, University of Hamburg

 The project was funded by a grant from the Spalding Trust, by a Knowledge Transfer Grant from Canterbury Christ Church University and supported by the University of Edinburgh.